 |12:30pm||The eternal HR challenge of managing change

 We have to accept that with intensifying competition within and across businesses, the pace of change is ever increasing.
-How we manage the human side of change is a key factor in the success of change initiatives.
+How we manage change can often determine the sucess of your organisation, and its people that drive it.
 Let's uncover the following:

 |2:00pm||PANEL DISCUSSION: How to become an Employer of Choice - three (very different) best-practice HR strategies